Hannah Baxter: Character history

+Series 1

 The first season serves as an introduction to Hannah's double life as Belle, her variety of clients, rules, and methods of juggling her separate worlds while trying to please her clients, and her sometimes unsuccessful attempts to remain connected to her best friend, Ben (Iddo Goldberg), and family, who are not aware of what she does for a living.

 Eventually, after a couple of incidents where Hannah becomes troubled with work and suffers the burden of secrecy by having no one to talk to, she reveals to Ben what she does.
 Although Ben is disappointed and angered that she has been deceiving him, he accepts Hannah's choices, counsels her on matters of work, and even joins a foursome with her and a married couple who are her clients.
 It becomes apparent that Hannah and Ben – who used to be in a romantic relationship two years ago – still may have more than simply platonic affection for one another.
 Towards the end of the season Hannah is offered a role as a courtesan, which she is initially enthusiastic about, but eventually walks away from – despite the luxury – because of the lack of excitement.
 Instead of returning to her agent Stephanie (Cherie Lunghi), Hannah chooses to go independent, with the support from Ben.

-During the first season, Hannah has met Stephanie in various locations, one being the Floridita restaurant, the site of the old Marquee Club, which hosted music legends like Pink Floyd and David Bowie, but was converted to the Floridita in 2004 and in 2017 was closed and re-opened as 100 Wardour Street restaurant in Soho.
-During the first three seasons, Hannah lives at flat 23 somewhere in Stephenson Street but the exterior was near the Trellick Tower in Kensal Town in the Royal Bourough of Kensington and Chelsea.
-From the interior of Hannah's flat, the view was towards the north from the Southbank near the vicinity of Coin Street or the LWT Towers.
-She is seen several times in the vicinity of Coin Street and the nearby Thames River bank.
-The first client she had in season one was at the Mayfair Hotel (in Stratton Street).